All Episodes

 Phoenix has overtaken Philadelphia as the nation's fifth largest city, underscoring decades of population losses in America's big industrial centers.

-The nation's population has nearly doubled since 1950, adding about 150 million people, but of the twenty largest cities in 1950, all but four have shrunk, some by a lot.
+But of the 20 largest cities in 1950, all but four have shrunk, some by a lot.

-Philadelphia lost nearly a third of its residents, Slipping to about 1.4 million people in 2006, according to the Census Bureau.
+Philadelphia lost nearly a third of its residents, slipping to about 1.4 million people in 2006, according to the Census Bureau.

 And like many big cities in the Northeast and the Midwest, Philadelphia has suffered through a decline in the nation's manufacturing economy.